xenia-project/xenia/faq.md

 #### Why do you need Vulkan?
 Won't OpenGL work fine?

 Nope.
 OpenGL is deprecated in this project.
-To get full speed and compatibility the project adapted Vulkan and Direct3D 12.
+To get full speed and compatibility the project adapted Vulkan.

 ### Can you add support for Windows Me?
 How about my Pentium II?